By now, you've probably heard video marketing is a powerful tool for generating leads and capturing new customers.

 So why aren't you using it yet?

-Video technology has come a long way in the past five years.
-We’ve gone from “put it on YouTube and hope the millennials find it” to video enablement platforms which empower small businesses to create, share, and analyze videos without the agencies, actors, or expense.
-Some 70% of businesses report that video now their top channel for driving conversions, according to Demand Metric.
+Video technology has come a long way in the past few years.
+We've gone from "put it on YouTube and hope the millennials find it" to video enablement platforms which empower small businesses to create, share, and analyze videos without the agencies, actors, or expense.

-If you haven't seen what video can do for your company, t’s time to stop putting it off.
+If you haven't seen what video can do for your company, it's time to stop putting it off.

 5 Video Marketing Myths, Debunked